thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Props_and_State.notes.md

 }
 ```

-As you've seen, event handlers process an event and update a component's state.
-However, not all components have state to update, as is the case with a stateless `<Track />` component.
+As you've seen, event handlers process an event and changes a component's state.
+However, not all components have state, as is the case with a stateless `<Track />` component.
 Rather than invoking the `this.setState()` method for itself, each `<Track />` component invokes the `this.props.incrementLikes()` state mutator method from its `handleClick()` event handler.

 In React, a **state mutator** is a method inside a stateful component that invokes the `this.setState()` method.
 The `incrementLikes()` state mutator is defined in the `<App />` component, but is passed to each `<Track />` component through its props.
 It's up to the `<Track />` component to determine the when to invoke it.
 The following code snippet illustrates the `incrementLikes()` method of an `<App />` component.